Fiona1121/trans-me/.gitlab/issue_templates/Feature.md

----
+## Feature Request

-name: "\U0001F680 Feature Name"
+- name: Feature Name
-about: Suggest an idea for this project
+- about: Suggest an idea for this project
-labels: frontend / backend
+- labels: frontend / backend
-assignees: @Bob
+- assignees: @Bob
----

 <!--
 Please fill in as much of the template below as you're able.